 You can make a watermelon feta salad from it!
 It’s really easy to make, it’s crunchy, it’s light, and it has this fresh summer touch you will miss so much in wintertime!

 Or you won’t, if you live in a paradise place, where there is eternal summer and fresh local fruits all year round.
-But hey, then you can enjoy watermelons any time.
+But hey, then you can enjoy summer salad with fruit any time.
 And I really envy you. 😉

 Watermelon is obviously a star in this recipe but so is feta cheese.
 Or let’s say, watermelon feta pairing is what makes this salad awesome and unique.